-- Limit all unnecessary personal contact. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke - Keep containers securely sealed when not in use - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area - Prevent concentration in hollows and sumps - DO NOT enter confined spaces until atmosphere has been checked. - DO NOT allow material to contact humans, exposed food or food utensils - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke - ▶ Keep containers securely sealed when not in use - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. - ▶ DO NOT allow clothing wet with material to stay in contact with skin